Animal Dreams

 Not one meaning for everyone

-The same wolf dream points to different patterns depending on what the wolf is doing and how you feel about it.
+The same dream can point to different patterns depending on what happens and how you feel.

 Built to move toward action